-For more than 50 years, biologists have been studying a population of gray wolves (Canis lupus) and moose (Alces alces) on Isle Royale in Lake Superior in the longest-running continuous study of the interactions between predators and prey.
-Over that time, biologists have witnessed the rise of the wolf population to a peak of fifty individuals, and the subsequent decline to just two individuals as the population deteriorated due to severe inbreeding.
-The population was established naturally when two to three wolves crossed over from the mainland during a winter cold enough that an ice bridge formed, connecting the mainland to Isle Royale.
-Since then, there have been limited observations of wolves moving into or out of Isle Royale.
-Examination of skeletal remains revealed an increasing prevalence of skeletal defects in Isle Royale wolves over time, coincident with increasing levels of inbreeding.
-In recent years, every wolf born on Isle Royale has possessed at least one skeletal deformity, and reproduction in the population has ceased.
-I collaborated with Isle Royale wolf biologists and an expert on wolf skeletal morphology to examine the genomic consequences of severe inbreeding depression in Isle Royale wolves.
-Our study sheds light on the effects of inbreeding in contrast to long-term small population size, and suggests that the number of wolves on Isle Royale is too small to sustain a viable population in the long run, as severe inbreeding will be inevitable without sustained connectivity with the mainland.
-These results have immediate implications for the reintroduction of wolves to Isle Royale, and also provides lessons for the management of other extremely small and isolated populations of conservation concern.
+For more than 50 years, biologists have been studying gray wolves (Canis lupus) and moose (Alces alces) on Isle Royale in Lake Superior as part of the longest-running study of predator-prey interactions in the wild.
+Over that time, biologists witnessed the rise of the island’s wolf population to a peak of 50 individuals, before it declined to just two individuals and became severely inbred.
+Over time, inbreeding within the isolated wolf population led to high rates of skeletal defects and an end to successful reproduction.
+In collaboration with Isle Royale biologists and an expert on wolf skeletal morphology, we examined the genomic consequences of severe inbreeding depression in Isle Royale wolves.
+Our study sheds light on the effects of recent inbreeding versus long-term limited population size, and suggests that the number of wolves on Isle Royale is simply too low to sustain a viable population in the long run without an influx of new individuals to counteract inbreeding.
+These results have implications for the translocation of wolves to Isle Royale that began in 2018, and for the management of other extremely small and isolated populations.